Darrell Royal: Early life

-"K" was Royal's given middle name, not an abbreviation.
-He received it in honor of his mother, Katy, who died when he was an infant.
-She died of cancer, but because of the stigma surrounding the disease at that time, Royal was led to believe until he was an adult that she had died giving birth to him.
+Royal was the youngest of six children born to Burley Ray and Katie Elizabeth (née Harmon) Royal in Hollis, Oklahoma.
+His middle initial "K" was given in honor of his mother, who died of cancer when he was an infant.
+Due to the stigma surrounding the disease at that time, Royal was led to believe until he was an adult that she had died giving birth to him.
+Burley Ray, a peace officer at the Harmon County jail, re-married five times after Katie's death.

+During Royal's childhood, the town of Hollis was severely impacted by the Great Depression and bore the brunt of several devastating dust storms.
+Royal worked a paper route and picked cotton alongside his three older brothers, Glenn, Ray Jr. and Don, to help his family make ends meet.
+In 1940, Burley Ray migrated to California with Darrell and his brother Glenn, settling in the town of Porterville within the San Joaquin Valley.
+However, after failing to make the varsity football team at Porterville High School, Royal hitch-hiked back to Oklahoma, where he enrolled at Hollis High School.
+A multi-sport athlete, Royal played quarterback and punter on Hollis' varsity football team and earned first team All-State honors in 1942 during his senior season.

 Playing career

+After graduating from Hollis High School, Royal served in the United States Army Air Corps from 1943 to 1946.
+He was initially trained as a rear gunner on a B-24 bomber, and later received training for photo reconnaissance missions before World War II came to a close.

-In 1942, during World War II, Royal finished Hollis High School, where he had played football.
-He joined the United States Army Air Corps, where he played football for the 3rd Air Force team during 1945 and was spotted and recruited by scouts for the University of Oklahoma Sooners football program.
+In the fall of 1945 Royal played football for the Third Air Force football team, and was spotted and recruited by scouts for the University of Oklahoma Sooners football program.
 He played quarterback and defensive back at the University of Oklahoma under his mentor, coach Bud Wilkinson, from 1946 to 1949.
 While attending Oklahoma, he joined the Delta Upsilon fraternity.

 Royal was most noted for his prowess as a defensive back, where his 18 career interceptions and his three interceptions in the 1947 game against Oklahoma A&M (now Oklahoma State) are still Sooner records.

 Royal's part-time contributions as quarterback had a similar impact, despite the fact that he shared time with Jack Mitchell and Claude Arnold at the position.
 He threw a 43-yard pass against North Carolina in the 1949 Sugar Bowl.
 Royal holds the fourth-best winning percentage in school history (minimum 15 starts) with a 16–1 mark as a part-time quarterback starter.
 His 11–0 mark as a starter in 1949 ranks as one of the best seasons in school history.

 In 1992, Royal was inducted into the Oklahoma Sports Hall of Fame.